wileyyugioh/NylonSock/README.md

 ##Client Class

-Takes in as a template a ClientSocket class or an inherited class.
+Takes in as a template a ClientSocket class or a class inherited from ClientSocket.

 On destruction, stop is automatically called.